jamesjnadeau/addisoncountyfielddays/content/exhibits/Home_and_Garden_Departments.md

    * Fresh plant material
 8. Holiday arrangement-fresh, dried, and/or arti?cial, may include accessories
 9. Unique Vase or Container Arrangement
-10. Open & unclassi?ed - can include groupings and scenes
+10. Open & unclassified - can include groupings and scenes

 #### B. PLANT CLASSES: Pot size limited to 10” or less